aitorlb/launch_school/RB129/test/classes_and_objects.md

 Next, another instance of the class `Greeter` is created by calling `Greeter.new` with no arguments and assigned to the local variable `greeter2`.
 The method `#greet` is called on the `greeter2` which outputs the string `"Hello!
 What is your name?"` and returns `nil`.

-Since the class `Greeter` does not define any attributes and the method `#greet` outputs a string with the same value every time, the objects created hold no differentiated state and share the exact same behavior.
+Since the class `Greeter` does not define any instance variables, the objects it can create do not hold unique state from one another.

 ```ruby
 class Greeter